 Do you tend to take on more than your fair share of responsibilities?
 Well, if you’ve been put in charge of too many different things, it’s time to get some of that stress off your shoulders.
 Delegate some of the tasks that are bogging you down and raising your stress level this season.
 Asking for help is a good move, and will help you to enjoy the season and not feel like it was all a big blur.

 It’s easy to forget to take time for yourself during the holidays, but don’t!
 Although it’s time to show your appreciation and love to others, this doesn’t mean you should push your own needs aside in the process (or frenzy as some refer to it!)
 Set aside time for you to relax and unwind.
 As the old adage goes, you can’t take care of anyone else if you’re not taking care of yourself – which means tending to your own health and well-being.

 5. Be prepared for the repeat “offender.”

-Remember last year when “Aunt Sally” made that comment AGAIN about why your career choice, and you thought you were going to lose it (or maybe you did!?)
-Well, remember that the family members that you choose to celebrate the holidays with are probably the same this year as they were last year.
+Remember last year when “Aunt Sally” made that comment AGAIN about your career choice, and you thought you were going to lose it (or maybe you did!?)
+Well, remember that the family members and friends that you choose to celebrate the holidays with are probably the same this year as they were last year.
 They haven’t changed, and neither have their mannerisms.
 So, while some families have harmonious holiday celebrations – not all do.
-If your holidays are prone to clashes, conflict, or confrontations (and you still choose to celebrate them with the same group of gatherers) be prepared!
-Before you head off to that dinner, remind yourself that you’ll be the bigger person and not cave in to the comments.
-After all, you don’t want a comment from another person to dictate whether you have fun during the holidays.
+If your holidays are prone to clashes, conflict, or confrontations (and you still choose to celebrate them with the same group of gatherers, be prepared!
+Before you head off to that dinner, remind yourself that you’ll be the bigger person and not cave into the comments.
+After all, you don’t want a comment from another person to dictate whether you enjoy holiday events.